MajorFemi/alx-low_level_programming/0x00-hello_world/README.md

 Script 3 - generates the assembly code of a code and save it in an output file. \the output file will have the extension .s insteas of .c

+Script 4 - compiles a C file and creates an executable named cisfun